BantamJoe/Machine-Learning-With-Unity-1/README.md

-After running our agent through some training..
+After training our agent using Proximal Policy Optimization provided by Unity ML Agents:

 Step: 20000.
 Mean Reward: 2.2039705882352942.
 Std of Reward: 17.152717169394837.